-Federal: A tax of 3% on amounts billed (26 U.S. Code sec.
-4251) still applies to local service.
+Federal: A tax of 3% on amounts billed still applies to local service.
 (Its application to long-distance service was effectively ended by court decisions interpreting that section's definition of "toll telephone" service.)

-Local: Through 2002, each municipality could impose an occupation tax of up to 5% of gross receipts of businesses transmitting messages (65 ILCS 5/8-11-2, subd.
-1).
-A municipality not imposing that tax could levy a 5% municipal telecommunications tax (65 ILCS 5/8-11-17).
-Any municipality could also impose a local telecommunications infrastructure maintenance fee of up to 1% of gross charges by providers of telecommunications to addresses in its area (2% in Chicago).
+Local: Through 2002, each municipality could impose an occupation tax of up to 5% of gross receipts of businesses transmitting messages.
+(65 ILCS 5/8-11-2, subd.
+1) A municipality not imposing that tax could levy a 5% municipal telecommunications tax.
+(65 ILCS 5/8-11-17) Any municipality could also impose a local telecommunications infrastructure maintenance fee of up to 1% of gross charges by providers of telecommunications to addresses in its area (2% in Chicago).